culshoefer/codeCurriculum-gitbook/chapter1.md

 9
 ```

 As you might have noticed, the number 11 has been excluded!
-That is because `xrange(...)` excludes the last number from the range - in reality the loop runs only from 1 to 10 and within this range we have only numbers 1, 3, 5, 7, 9 which are odd.
+That is because `xrange(...)` excludes the last number from the range - in reality the loop runs only from 1 to 10 and within this range we have only numbers 1, 3, 5, 7, 9 which are the odd ones.

 ### While loops
 The best way to find out what while-loops do is to see a live example.
 Just copy the code and see it for yourself: